rsvp/chess/README.md

 * The older I get, the more I value pawns.
 * The opening and middle game must be studied in relation to the end game.
 * The opening is the only phase that holds the potential for true creativity.
-* The pawns are the soul of chess.
 * The pin is mightier than the sword.
 * The pleasure of victory is greatly exceeded by the pain of defeat.
 * The power of hanging pawns is their mobility, their ability to create acute situations instantly.